Scenario Planning and Its Use in Corporate Strategy

 Scenario planning encourages a diversity of views, turning disagreement into an asset.
 Scenario planning also helps organisations carry out continuous sense-making in turbulent contexts.
 In the end, scenario planning is not about the product, but about instilling a process.

-If you are looking for a comprehensive tool that helps you do foresight and make futures plan fast and easily, try our Futures Platform Free Trial and collaborate with your team to make your future-proof plans.
+If you are looking for a comprehensive tool that helps you do foresight and make futures plan fast and easily, try our Futures Platform Free Demo and collaborate with your team to make your future-proof plans.

 RELATED